-Understanding the elements and rules behind composition is as important for the job as having a creative mind.
+Understanding the elements and rules behind composition is as vital for the job as having a creative mind.
 Knowing about color theory is as needed as being innovative.

 But more than anything, having the technical skills for technological art is mandatory.
 The main tools for art direction are Photoshop, Illustrator, and a Wacom Tablet Pen.
 These are unavoidable must-haves and must-know-how-to-use.
 The better you get at those, the greater your chance of becoming an amazing art director.

-It is also important for an art director to be proficient at photography and sketching because it involves communicating ideas for visual solutions, both to clients, superiors, and subordinates.
+It is also crucial for an art director to be proficient at photography and sketching because it involves communicating ideas for visual solutions, both to clients, superiors, and subordinates.

 There’s no better way of doing that than through visual communication.

 When it comes to art direction, having skills for art and design is an absolute necessity to deal with the job on a daily basis.

 A creative director doesn’t have the same relationship with technical skills.
 Yes, this is, of course, a creative profession (it’s in the very job title!), and therefore, knowing a lot about art, design, and their most relevant concepts and tools are more than relevant.

 If you’re going to be in charge of pointing out the issues in other people’s artworks and designs, you need to fix those issues yourself.
 Nonetheless, the most day-to-day aspect of creative direction is communication and team management.